AliceO2Group/AliceO2/Framework/Core/ANALYSIS.md

 ```
 and instructs the internal-dpl-aod-writer, to save the columns `columns` of table `table` as TTree `tree` in folder `TF_x` of file `file.root`.
 The selected columns are saved as separate TBranches of TTree `tree`.

 By default `x` is incremented with every time frame.
 This behavior can be modified with the command line option `--ntfmerge`.
-The value of `ntfmerge` specifies the number of time frames to merge into one `TF_x` folder.
+The value of `aod-writer-ntfmerge` specifies the number of time frames to merge into one `TF_x` folder.

 The first item of a `DataOuputDescriptor` (`table`) is mandatory and needs to be specified, otherwise the `DataOuputDescriptor` is ignored.
 The other three items are optional and are filled by default values if missing.